taw00/manuscript-css/README.md

 ### Example 3: The high-level containers

 `manuscript.css` structures the document into parts, chapters, and scenes.
-In the end, parts and chapters are not required, but all the text of your story or article lives within scenes.
-Most short-form documents use only scenes.
-Most things are optional.
+And if poetry, parts, chapters and poems.
+In the end, parts and chapters are not absolutely required (the meat of your manuscript lives either in a scene or a poem.
+Most short stories, for example, only use scenes.
+Often only one scene container.

 ```markdown
 <style>